We have two security groups in Active Directory, and we want to compare the members…

 Run get AD info PowerShell script

 Run PowerShell as administrator.
-Change the path to the scripts folder.
-Then, run the PowerShell script to gather the Active Directory information.
+Next, run the PowerShell script to gather the Active Directory information.

 This is how the output looks like in our organization.